kingsrui/django-ztree/README.md

 So, the RetailItem 'hushpuppies' are in the 'shoes' Section in 'mensdept' Department of a 'superstore' Store.

-Now assume we also created a PriceUtil at the 'shoes' Section.
+Assume we also created a PriceUtil at the 'shoes' Section.

     /superstore/mensdept/shoes/shoespriceutil

 Now if we do a PriceUtil lookup (content type name 'mystore.priceutil') from the 'hushpuppies123' (context).
-For example we are displaying the shoes detail and need applicable price info.
+(For example, we are displaying the shoes detail view and need applicable price info.)

     from ztree.query.manager import TreeQueryManager
     tqm = TreeQueryManager()